-European Parliament Election: Will Facebook save democracy?
-'I'm a Voter' feature launches worldwide
+Will Facebook save democracy?
+'I'm a Voter' feature launches across Europe in time for parliamentary elections

 Nigel Farage and political gaffes may light up Twitter, but can an appeal to Facebook users' narcissism also persuade people to visit a ballot box?